Jotucker123/Jotucker123/README.md

 - I’m interested in using healthcare data to improve patient outcomes and to drive healthcare efficiencies;
 - Therefore I’ve just sucessfully passed a Data Analyst L4 Bootcamp with Cambridge Sparks,
 - and I’m pursuing options for a Masters in Data Science or Healthcare Data Science to continue this journey.
-- Check out some example coding work from my portfolio involving python, pandas, seaborn, matplotlib, bokeh.
+- Check out some example coding work from my portfolio involving python, pandas, seaborn, matplotlib, bokeh, stored below in Popular Repositories.